ducnguyen6112005/Op-amp-overvoltage-protection/README.md

 ---

 ## Project Overview
--Designed and built an analog over-voltage protection circuit that disconnects a load when input voltage exceeds a defined threshold.
+- Designed and built an analog over-voltage protection circuit that disconnects a load when input voltage exceeds a defined threshold.
--Simulated in LTspice and verified on physical hardware.
+- Simulated in LTspice and verified on physical hardware.

 ---

 ## Problem Statement
--Voltage spikes can damage sensitive electronic loads.
+- Voltage spikes can damage sensitive electronic loads.
--This circuit provides automatic hardware protection without requiring a microcontroller.
+- This circuit provides automatic hardware protection without requiring a microcontroller.

 ---